-Putting an additional bathroom into your home can boost your property value, and it can also make your life a little easier and more convenient.
+Putting an additional bathroom into your home can boost your property value, and also make your life a little easier and more convenient.
 No more early morning hours fighting over who can take a shower first, and no more worrying about what to do if your main toilet or bathtub needs a repair.
 Having a spare bathroom in the basement can do wonders for your sanity and your home’s value.
 But is it always a good idea to add a bathroom to your basement renovation project for that matter?
 There are a couple of factors you’ll want to consider before you invest.

 The local laws and ordinances

 Adding plumbing and running considerable pipework through the basement can be complicated, costly, and sometimes it’s just not feasible.
 Running pipes through the underground is more complex than adding plumbing into the upper structures of the home.

 The first thing you’ll need to do is to contact your local building authority.
 Starting a new bathroom renovation and running underground piping is often subject to strict local ordinances and zoning laws.
 If you decide to go ahead with your new bathroom renovation, you’ll want to make sure everything is legal.
 Ensuring your following codes for any bathroom renovation is important.
 This will prevent surprise headaches when it comes time to sell the property.

 When it comes to choosing the exact location for your new basement bathroom, try to place it as close to existing plumbing and electrical work as possible.
 Situating the new bathroom directly below your existing bathroom will make hooking up the necessary pipes and electrical work much easier and ultimately, less expensive.
 This will lower the overall cost of the project and can make the installation go more smoothly and quickly.